What is Wilms tumor?

 - Your child may have trouble eating.
 A dietitian may be able to help.

 - Your child may be very tired.
-He or she will need to balance rest and activity.
+They'll need to balance rest and activity.
 Encourage your child to get some exercise.
 This is good for overall health.
 And it may help to reduce tiredness.

 Your child may need to:

-- Be checked for Wilms tumor if he or she has a condition that increases the chance of developing Wilms tumor
+- Be checked for Wilms tumor if they have a condition that increases the chance of developing Wilms tumor

 - Have genetic testing and counseling